Kutz-Dag/javascript-calculator/README.md

-# javascript-calculator
+# JavaScript Calculator

+## Description
-Creating a JavaScript Calculator for a freeCodeCamp Project
+Creating a JavaScript Calculator for a freeCodeCamp Project.
+The purpose of the project is to create a functional calculator using the React.js framework.